vacanza/holidays/CONTRIBUTING.rst

 template entries (your .po file editor may help you to do that with no hassle).

 Please also add tests (see already translated countries tests for examples).
-The .mo files are generated automatically for the tests and the python-holidays package so you shouldn't worry about it.
+The .mo files are generated automatically for the tests and the holidays package so you shouldn't worry about it.
 Just don't forget to initialize the ``setUpClass`` properly: